Not all MBA degrees are created equal, and not all MBA students expect the same out of an MBA program.

 As already mentioned, one focus of the JCU online MBA program is data-driven decision making.
 But the course also encourages MBA students to think with a global focus, ultimately leading to an MBA graduate who has skills better suited to the increasingly globalised environment in which many businesses operate.

-In this way, the entire MBA program specialises in a particular theme.
-While it still offers a general and powerful education in business, much of the coursework is approached from an international business perspective.
+While the MBA program offers a general and powerful education in business, much of the coursework is approached from an international business perspective.

 And so out of the 12 core subjects, while there are no electives, the MBA program is already shaped toward a few different specialisations.